avishaykitron/DiagnosisProject/README.md

    - number of bugs to implant
    - output path

-   The output file will be built based parameters
+   The output file will be built based on the given parameters.

 # Daignosis #

-   This code writen in Python.
+   This code is written in Python.
-   After that we generate system and many problems, we save the problems in a directory.
+   After we generates a system and many problems, we save the problems in a directory.

    each problem file represent a specific problem which means that it has the properties:
    - sub-systems